grimme-lab/xtb_docs/source/CENSO_docs/censorc.rst

       - gfnff, gfn1, gfn2
     * - run
       - when using the command line interface, it tells CENSO wether to run this part or not.
       - True
       - True, False
-    * - gcp
-      - wether to use the geometric counter-poise correction by Grimme et al. for this step.
-This will be ignored if the chosen functional is a composite functional.
-      - True
-      - True, False
     * - template